 SALA Hub at Queens Theatre is a place where artists and audiences can come and sharpen skills, try something different or simply kick back in the Queens new arts and live music bar.
 The SALA Hub program has been designed for artists and art lovers – at all levels of experience.
 The Hub program includes Slide Night, workshops, masterclasses and marathons!
-It will also be the home of our 25th Anniversary exhibition, SILVER.

 The world’s largest open-access visual arts festival holds a precious place in the hearts of South Australians.
 To celebrate the significant milestone of SALA’s 25th Anniversary we invited a curatorial circle of six extraordinary guests, to each propose South Australian artists whose work, for them, embodies the values and legacy of the States’ iconic festival.

 Roy Ananda, Kirsten Coelho, Margaret Dodd, Tsering Hannaford, Sue Kneebone, Juanella McKenzie, Ian North, Christopher Orchard, Tom Phillips, Sonya Rankine, Darren Siwes, James Tylor, Angela Valamanesh, Sera Waters and

 Nici Cumpston OAM, Artistic Director, Tarnanthi, AGSA

 Margo & Sam Hill-Smith, Directors Hill-Smith Art Advisory

 Brian Parkes, CEO at JamFactory Contemporary Craft and Design